 - Each game will consist of two (2) 15-minute run time halves with a 2-minute half time break.

 - Players can only play on one team per division.

-- Team captains are the only players to discuss disputes with head scorekeeper.
+- Team captains are the only players to discuss disputes with game monitors.

 - Team captain from each team must sign scorecard after each game.